venkateshSV/allchain/README.md

 }

 ```
-The above functions returns the balance of the provided address.
+The above functions return the balance of the provided address.

 ## Support